squallstar/bancha/core/documentation/source/framework/models/records.rst

     // 2.
 Inside the views of a theme using the find() function
     //    of the frontend helper that is automatically loaded by the themes. find()

+**Note:** to learn how to create or edit Records objects, read :doc:`/framework/core/record-create`.

 The model has a big number of functions that you can use to refine your extractions.
 First of all, you need to filter by one or more **Content types** as follows::